James5979/literate-devops-site/content/portfolio/kubernetes/resource-quota.md

 ```

-## Create a pod and specify the resource requirements {#create-a-pod-and-specify-the-resource-requirements}

-Define the resource requirements for a pod.
+## Define the resource requirements for a pod {#define-the-resource-requirements-for-a-pod}

-No imperative command.

 Example manifest: